 CIPD members can use our online journals to find articles from over 300 journal titles relevant to HR.

 Members and People Management subscribers can see articles on the People Management website.

 This factsheet was last updated by CIPD staff.

 Explore our related content

-Produced in partnership with Hays, this report examines organisations’ resourcing and talent planning strategies and practices
+In partnership with Omni, this report examines organisations’ resourcing and talent planning strategies and practices

 A guide for employers, providing step-by-step guidance and good practice recommendations for managing and developing young people at work